tarik-yilmaz/media-ratings-platform-api/protocol.md

 # Project Protocol
-This protocol is for the semester project for the Java course 'SWEN1' (Software Engineering 1) at the University of Applied Sciences FH Technikum Vienna.
+This protocol is for the semester project for the Java course 'SWEN1' (Software Engineering 1) for the winter semester 2025 at the University of Applied Sciences FH Technikum Vienna.

 ## 1) Description of technical steps and architecture